 - Milk works very well in the fight against this disease as well as improves olive tree health.
 Use a 1:2 ratio for milk and water.

 - Neem oil is a readily available organic option for disease and pest control.

 For continuous protection, reapply it every 2 weeks to make sure fungus won’t come back.
 And for prevention, improve air circulation and ensure sufficient light for six hours or more each day.

 Fuzzy white spots on olive tree leaves can be caused by a woolly aphid colony.
 This infestation has the appearance of a white mold or snow covering the leaves and branches.
 Once you tap the branch, then you see all the bugs start wiggling and you know you have a woolly aphid colony.

 As well, woolly aphids create a sticky secretion aka honeydew that covers the leaves of your olive tree and drips down on the ground.
 Though it will not cause too much damage if there are just a few leaves or branches affected, however, you still must treat it.
-Otherwise, without treatment, the entire woolly aphids colony will make their way to other branches and damage your olive tree overall health.
+Otherwise, without treatment, the entire woolly aphid colony will make its way to other branches and damage your olive tree’s overall health.
 Consequently, your tree may suffer from the leaves browning or even wilting.
 That’s why it’s best to deal with them while they are still controllable.

 How to Get Rid of Woolly Aphids?

 Now that you are aware of the wooly aphids leaving white stuff on olive tree leaves, the next question is how to get rid of it.
 Taking them out of your plants is easy.